Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

 Fear of Hats in Dogs Is Not Unusual

 If your dog is afraid of hats, rest assured, you are not alone.
 Countless dog owners face this problem.
 Dog owners are often quite surprised when their dog unexpectedly barks at one of their friends.
 They will go up to Rover and say something along the lines of: ''What is wrong with you buddy?
-Don't you remember Peter, that guy that the just the other day gave you those great tasting cookies'?"
+Don't you remember Peter, that guy that the just the other day gave you those great-tasting cookies'?"

-Yet, at a closer look at the circumstance, Peter has never come to visit wearing a baseball cap.
+Yet, if we take a closer look at the circumstance, Peter has never come to visit wearing a baseball cap.
 Rover was really confused by Peter's new and unusual silhouette that sort of scared him off for a second.

 As mentioned, a fear of hats is not unusual in dogs.
 As a matter of fact, when I first started my very first behavior consultations, my mentor always reminded to take off my hat as a precaution.